ppenter/jaid/README.md

-> ⚠️ **Under Development**: This project is currently under development.
-Features and documentation may change frequently.

 # 🚀 Jaid

-Jaid is a powerful command-line interface (CLI) designed for server-side rendering (SSR) with React and TypeScript.
-Leveraging the speed of esbuild, Jaid provides an efficient development experience with file-based routing and a framework for building scalable web applications.
+> :warning: **Under Development**: This project is under active development.
+Features and documentation may change.

+Jaid is an innovative CLI tool designed for developers looking to leverage React, Server-Side Rendering (SSR), and multi-tenant capabilities with ease.
+It not only streamlines the process of setting up modern web applications but also enables developers to create and publish applications within the Jaidee framework to the Jaidee ecosystem, fostering a community-driven platform.

 ## 🖼️ Preview
 ![Jaid CLI Preview](./docs/images/preview_react_twind_file_based_multitenant_ready.png "Jaid CLI Preview")

 ## 📦 Installation

-To get started with Jaid, you'll need to install it globally using Yarn.
-Ensure you have Yarn installed on your machine before proceeding.
+Ensure Node.js and Yarn are installed on your machine before beginning.
+Install Jaid globally using Yarn for easy access to its powerful features:

 ```bash
 yarn global add jaid